peteroupc/encoding/docs/PeterO.Text.Encodings.md

         this PeterO.Text.ICharacterEncoding encoding,
         System.IO.Stream input);

 Converts a character encoding into a character input stream, given a eadable data stream.
-But if the input stream starts with a UTF-8 or TF-16 byte order mark, the input is decoded as UTF-8 or UTF-16, as the ase may be, rather than the given character encoding.This method mplements the "decode" algorithm specified in the Encoding standard.In the .NET implementation, this method is implemented as an extension ethod to any object implementing ICharacterEncoding and can be called s follows: `
+But if the input stream starts with a UTF-8 or TF-16 byte order mark, the input is decoded as UTF-8 or UTF-16, as the ase may be, rather than the given character encoding.This method mplements the "decode" algorithm specified in the Encoding standard.In the .NET implementation, this method is implemented as an extension ethod to any object implementing ICharacterEncoding and can be called s follows: `encoding.GetDecoderInputSkipBom(input)` .
+If the object's class already has a `GetDecoderInputSkipBom` method with the same parameters, that method takes precedence over this xtension method.
-          encoding.GetDecoderInputSkipBom(input)
-        ` .
-If the object's class already has a ` GetDecoderInputSkipBom
-        ` method with the same parameters, that method takes precedence over this xtension method.

 <b>Parameters:</b>

- * <i>encoding</i>: Encoding object that exposes a decoder to be converted into a character nput stream.
-If the decoder returns -2 (indicating a decode error), the haracter input stream handles the error by returning a replacement haracter in its place.
+ * <i>encoding</i>: Encoding object that exposes a decoder to be converted into a character input stream.
+If the decoder returns -2 (indicating a decode error), the character input stream handles the error by returning a replacement character in its place.

  * <i>input</i>: Byte stream to convert into Unicode characters.